patrick-misner/gavitron-lab/README.md

 ![alt text](images/dhcp06.png)

-On the DHCP Server right click IPv4 and choose properties, on the advanced tab there is an option for DNS update credentials, add the service accounts
+On the DHCP Server right click IPv4 and choose properties, on the advanced tab there is an option for DNS update credentials, add the service account.

 ![alt text](images/dhcp07.png)